dalesgit/zettelkasten/proper-12-draft-3.md

 ---

-    *My brother sent me a recording of* Noel Paul Stookey (*of Peter, Paul and Mary fame*) doing a little monologue.
+> *My brother sent me a recording of* Noel Paul Stookey (*of Peter, Paul and Mary fame*) doing a little monologue.
 He said it used to be that the big magazine of the day was **TIME** magazine.
 Everybody read it regularly.
 Then came **LIFE** magazine.
 Now time and life are very close concepts, to be sure; but life is a subset of time.
 Then after a while we had **PEOPLE** magazine.
 People, of course, are a specific subset of life; not everything that is alive is a person.
 Then came **US** magazine.
 US relates to people, of course; but not them, only US.
 Then we finally got to **SELF**.
 Never mind about the others, let’s just consider number one.
 He jokingly said something about the next big magazine would be called ME, (*and the pages would consist of aluminum foil so you could look at yourself.)*[^3]

 ---

+I'm not sure if it's apparent to you, but that whole sequence is completely backward for what is good for us.
+What God wants for us is the reverse sequence:

+1. self
+2. us
+3. people
+4. life
+5. time … everything and always.

-When God loves us.
-You know, “Jesus loves me this I know.”
-It’s not just between God and me.
+When God loves us. ~~You know, “Jesus loves me this I know.”~~ It’s not just between God and me.
 It’s not just for my benefit.
 It’s not like a child asking for an egg and getting an egg.
 It is for the sake of the whole world around me.
 God loves me.
 Yes.
 But God loves the whole creation.
 And God loves us so that we can become like him.

 I am loved so that I can give it away in love.
 The fact is that I am surrounded by creatures (*God’s creations*) that are also loved.

 I guess I knew that.
-But this past week I came to know that, love, like all the best gifts, is not so much to be enjoyed as to give away.
+But this past week I came to know it in a new way.
+Love, like all the best gifts, is not so much to be enjoyed as to give away.

 ---

-A song that I used to play on the piano and sing to myself over and over begins this way:
+A song that I used to play on the piano and sing to myself over and over again begins this way:

 Open the eyes of my heart, Lord   \
 Open the eyes of my heart   \